 The University operates a scheme whereby employees can opt to receive childcare vouchers in return for sacrificing part of their salary.
 As vouchers are non-taxable and exempt from National Insurance, significant savings can be made.

 - To join the scheme you must register with Computershare - (The University's scheme ID number is 37970).
-For help with your online application a tutorial video is available.

 - Joining or leaving the scheme or amending the amount of vouchers you require, must be done directly with Computershare (not payroll) and, to comply with salary sacrifice rules, must be before the start of the month.
 To meet Computershare deadlines you will need to sign up at least 2 days before the end of the month before your first deduction.

 - The minimum deduction is £20 per month.
 If you have temporarily accumulated an excessive amount of vouchers, you may temporarily reduce your deductions until you have used up your backlog, either down to a minimum of £20 via the Computershare website or to zero by contacting Computershare and requesting a temporary suspension.